kixlab/canvas/evaluation/README.md

     - Optionally saves visualizations and a detailed JSON report for interpretability.
   - **Purpose:** Evaluates structural similarity, object placement accuracy, and detects missing/extra objects.

-- **Alignment Match (Grid Alignment)**
+- **Alignment Match (Group Alignment)**
-  - **Definition:** Measures how well the generated objects are aligned (left/center/right, top/center/bottom) compared to GT.
+  - **Definition:** Measures how well the generated objects are aligned (left/center/right, top/center/bottom) compared to GT using a tolerance-based grouping approach.
   - **Implementation Summary:**
-    - Extracts bounding boxes and computes their center positions.
+    - Extracts bounding boxes and computes their positions.
-    - Uses KMeans clustering to group objects into columns and rows (number of clusters is adaptive to object count).
+    - Groups objects based on their alignment (left, center, right for x-axis; top, center, bottom for y-axis) using a small tolerance to account for minor deviations.
-    - For each cluster/group, calculates alignment errors for left/center/right (x-axis) and top/center/bottom (y-axis).
+    - For each alignment group, calculates the bounding box and checks alignment type consistency between GT and generated groups.
-    - Normalizes errors by median object size and converts to a score (higher is better).
+    - Uses Hungarian matching to find the optimal alignment between GT and generated groups.
-    - Aggregates scores across all clusters and groups for a global alignment score.
+    - Calculates precision, recall, and F1 score for alignment consistency.
+    - Optionally saves visualizations and a detailed JSON report for interpretability.
-  - **Purpose:** Assesses visual order, grid structure, and alignment consistency in the layout.
+  - **Purpose:** Assesses visual order, grid structure, and alignment consistency in the layout using a more flexible grouping method.

 #### Tool Metrics